Blueberry Bread Recipe

 • Non-dairy milk can be substituted for 2% milk.

-For best results, use a kitchen scale to measure out ingredients when you can.
+• For best results, use a kitchen scale to measure out ingredients when you can.

 How to Make Blueberry Bread

-blueberry bread in a baking pan
+closeup of blueberry bread baked in a pan

 Why did my blueberries sink?